rajeevbansal/rbansal/localyumrepo/README.txt

 Note
 ----
-This module can be used to Setup Local YUM Server in CentOS 6.x / RHEL 6.x / Scientific Linux 6.x.
+This module can be used to Setup Local YUM Server in CentOS 6.x / RHEL 6.x.

-Before setting up the local yum Server YOU would need to mount the contents of your CentOS 6.x/RHEL 6.x/Scientific Linux 6.x DVD.
+Before setting up the local yum Server YOU would need to mount the contents of your CentOS 6.x/RHEL 6.x DVD.
 Follow the below steps to mount the Packages.

 Use following command: